 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As more fully described in Note 2(b) to the consolidated financial statements, the Company has a history of operating losses and negative operating cash flows and has negative working capital of US\$68.3M as of December 31, 2021.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note2(b).
+As more fully described in Note 2(b) to the consolidated financial statements, the Company has a history of operating losses and negative operating cash flows and has negative working capital of approximately US\$56M as of December 31, 2023.
+These conditions indicate that a material uncertainty exists that raise substantial doubt on the Company's ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note2(b) to the consolidated financial statements.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.